4 ways to tell if a stock is undervalued

 The P/E ratio can be thought of as a way for the market to price a company’s future prospects.
 Businesses expected to grow their earnings at a high rate typically trade at higher P/E ratios than businesses with low growth prospects.
 The ratio also depends on the market’s confidence in that future growth, so well-positioned businesses may trade for higher multiples than businesses with a lot of variability in their future outcomes.

 As with any ratio, it’s important to understand the limits of the P/E ratio.
 It doesn’t work well for companies that report losses or have extremely low earnings figures.
 In recent years, Amazon’s stock has performed extremely well despite having a very high P/E ratio.
-The company’s low reported earnings pushed the ratio up as management reinvested to fuel future growth.
+The company’s low reported earnings pushed the ratio up as management reinvested in the business to fuel future growth.

 Some investors incorporate growth projections by using the price-to-earnings growth ratio, or PEG.
 A PEG ratio above 2 is usually considered expensive, while a ratio below 1 may indicate a good deal.
 Keep in mind that if your projections about future growth are off, the ratio won’t have much value to you and may signal the wrong investment decision.